bioimage-io/bioimageio-chatbot/docs/development.md

         }
     },
     tools: {
-        my_tool: my_tool_function
+        my_tool(config) {
+            console.log(config.my_param)
+            return {result: "success"}
         }
+    }
 })
 ```

-[Here](./bioimage-chatbot-extension-tutorial.ipynb) you can find a notebook with tutorials on how you can create your own extensions for the chatbot.

-You can also try it directly in your browser without installing anything by using the [ImJoy Jupyter Notebook](https://imjoy-notebook.netlify.app/lab/index.html?load=https://raw.githubusercontent.com/bioimage-io/bioimageio-chatbot/main/docs/bioimage-chatbot-extension-tutorial.ipynb&open=1).
+For a more compelte example, we provide [a notebook here](./bioimage-chatbot-extension-tutorial.ipynb).
+You can also try it directly in your browser without installing anything by using the ImJoy Jupyter Notebook, [click here to launch the notebook](https://imjoy-notebook.netlify.app/lab/index.html?load=https://raw.githubusercontent.com/bioimage-io/bioimageio-chatbot/main/docs/bioimage-chatbot-extension-tutorial.ipynb&open=1).